Symptoms That Your Workforce May Need to be Remodeled

 Building Your Workforce

 It’s hard to fight the urge to talk about specific employees and current positions during the design process; however, it is critical that specific employee discussions wait until the building process.
-Several things should take place during the building process including: assess current staff, confirm the right person for the right role, establish training/development plans, implement a process to leverage strengths, and determine if staffing changes are required.
-This building process will position an organization for the future whether it is for significant growth or to sustain competitive advantage in the marketplace.
+Several things should take place during the building process, including assessing current staff, confirming the right person for the right role, establishing training/development plans, implementing a process to leverage strengths, and determining if staffing changes are required.
+This building process will position an organization for the future, whether it is for significant growth or to sustain competitive advantage in the marketplace.